Wayne County 4-H Dairy Department

 Dairy Outstanding Record Book Awards

 - The Outstanding Record Book Awards are designed to recognize youth that take time to thoroughly complete their records books adding in details and financial, feed, and health records from throughout the entire project and calculating their profit or loss for the year.
-Youth wishing to have their record books judged should turn them in to the Extension Office by October 4th.
-Awards are presented at the Fall 4-H Recognition Banquet.
+Youth wishing to have their record books judged should turn them in to the Extension Office by Oct.
+4. Awards are presented at the fall 4-H Recognition Banquet.

 - Dairy Cow Outstanding Record Book Rubric